deepak032006/speechace/readme.md

 Speechace Speaking Assessment Report (Clone)
 📌 Project Overview

-This project is a Speechace-style Speaking Test Report Page built as part of a Full Stack Development assignment.
+This project is a Speechace-style Speaking Test Report Page developed as part of a Full Stack Development assignment.

-The application displays:

-Student speaking assessment scores
+The application replicates the core experience of a speaking assessment report by presenting student performance data in a clear, structured, and interactive UI.

+⚠️ This project is a functional prototype created for evaluation purposes and is not intended for production use.

+✨ Features

+Display of overall speaking score

-Skill-wise breakdown (Pronunciation, Fluency, Vocabulary, Grammar)
+Skill-wise score breakdown

+Pronunciation

+Fluency

+Vocabulary

+Grammar

-Tab-based score switching (Speechace / CEFR / IELTS)
+Tab-based score switching

+Speechace

+CEFR

+IELTS

+Dynamic descriptive feedback based on score ranges

-Descriptive feedback
+Per-question transcript and feedback

-Per-question transcript with auto-generated speech audio
+Auto-generated speech audio using browser Text-to-Speech

+Fluency metrics such as:

-Fluency metrics like Words Per Minute and Bad Pauses
+Words Per Minute (WPM)

-This is a functional prototype, not a production system.
+Bad Pauses

-🛠️ Tech Stack Used
+🛠️ Tech Stack
 Frontend

 HTML